MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/tutorial/bing-entities-search-single-page-app.md

 The tutorial page is entirely self-contained; it does not use any external frameworks, style sheets, or even image files.
 It uses only widely supported JavaScript language features and works with current versions of all major Web browsers.

 In this tutorial, we discuss only selected portions of the source code.
-The full source code is available [on a separate page](tutorial-bing-entities-search-single-page-app-source.md).
 Copy and paste this code into a text editor and save it as `bing.html`.

 > [!NOTE]
-> This tutorial is substantially similar to the [single-page Bing Web Search app tutorial](../Bing-Web-Search/tutorial-bing-web-search-single-page-app.md), but deals only with entity search results.
+> This tutorial is substantially similar to the [single-page Bing Web Search app tutorial](../../bing-web-search/tutorial/bing-web-search-single-page-app.md), but deals only with entity search results.

 ## Prerequisites